onboarding first 90 days: New Hire Onboarding Playbook for the

 The first 90 days of an employee's tenure are the most expensive 90 days they will ever cost you.
-They are also the most predictive — research consistently shows that the experience of the first three months predicts retention at the 12-month mark better than any other variable.
+They are also the most predictive — research consistently links the first-90-days experience to 12-month retention outcomes.
 Most companies leave this window to chance.

 Pre-boarding is the silent first month